jerry9871/CausalLinkSim/README.md

 - Space is a container for fermionic particles (endings of the causal links), and the links live in the backend.
 The "field" of any kind doesn't exist in the spacetime.
 - Curvature of spacetime emerges from arrangement of the causal links (causality propagating null trajectories).
 Particle density (mass) gradient translates into the causal links stretching in the direction of the gradient.
 - Acceleration between two particles makes a wavefront in their causal link.
 If the causal link goes through an event horizon, the wavefront is steeper than the speed of causality, and the causal link tears down.
+- TODO interpret observations of LIGO and gravitational waves, as well as the Gravity probe B experiment within our context.

 ### Super wild and nice to get: QUANTUM MECHANICS